zeyap/legacy-personal-website/_posts/2016-7-01-Safety-Card.markdown

 <div class="container">
     <div class="row">
         <div class="col">
-		Previous empirical studies on safety card design mainly use materials in a single kind of pictorial realism.
+		<p>Previous empirical studies on safety card design mainly use materials in a single kind of pictorial realism.
 What if we combine the advantages of both?
-The <i>mixture representation</i> employs:
+The <i>mixture representation</i> employs:</p>

 <table class="table table-sm">
   <thead>